-The total number of areas for improvement includes one which has been stated for a second time.
+^{}The total number of areas for improvement includes one which has been stated for a second time.

-Details of the Quality Improvement Plan (QIP) were discussed with Pauline Adair, nurse in charge, as part of the inspection process.
+Details of the Quality Improvement Plan (QIP) were discussed with Cathal O'Neill, responsible individual and Elizabeth Doran, registered manager, as part of the inspection process.
 The timescales for completion commence from the date of inspection.